Dental Hygienist Career Overview

 Dental hygienists are often found applying sealants and fluoride as preventative measures to prevent the onset of tooth decay and cavities.

-Fluorides are particularly popular compounds for teeth strengthening and fortification against erosion by acids.
+Fluorides are prevalent compounds for teeth strengthening and fortification against erosion by acids.
 Not only can they prevent decay, but they can fix them as well.

 Sealants are also helpful in controlling decay, especially in children.